 As with many things in life, sometimes a few bad apples ruin something great for the masses.
 And while most who want to trade Bitcoin can, there are some people who have prevented it from being made legal everywhere.

-Here are a few reasons why Bitcoin and other cryptocurrencies are not fully legalised in some parts of the world.
+Here are a few reasons why Bitcoin and other cryptocurrencies are not fully legalised in some parts of the world:

-One of the most appealing aspects of trading cryptocurrency is that it allows users to remain anonymous.
-While this can be great for general safety and can keep trading methods and decisions private, it can also make it easier for criminals to use cryptocurrency for illegal purposes, such as money laundering and funding illicit activities.
-This lack of control has caused many governments and law enforcement agencies to restrict or even ban Bitcoin trading.
+| One of the aspects of trading cryptocurrency is that it allows users to remain anonymous.
+While this can be great for general safety and can keep trading methods and decisions private, it can also make it easier for criminals to use cryptocurrency for illegal purposes, such as money laundering and funding illicit activities. | Along those same lines, Bitcoin has become a favourite tool of cyber criminals at various levels, specifically because of its anonymity.
+Rather than asking for your credit card or online gift cards, they can threaten or trick Internet users into sending funds through Bitcoin systems. | Bitcoin is a decentralised system of trading, without a bank or central authority to regulate trading. |

-Bitcoin is a decentralised system of trading, without a bank or central authority to regulate trading.
-This peer-to-peer method of transacting has several key advantages, including placing the defining value of the currency in the consumer’s hands (rather than a central bank), being mostly impervious to bank collapses or high fees and borderless for smooth, cheap international transaction costs.
+| This lack of control has caused many governments and law enforcement agencies to restrict or even ban Bitcoin trading. | Unfortunately, all Internet users need to be careful of scams or tricks when online. | This peer-to-peer method of transacting has several key advantages, including placing the defining value of the currency in the consumer’s hands (rather than a central bank), being mostly impervious to bank collapses or high fees and borderless for smooth, cheap international transaction costs. |

-On the flip side, the appeal of Bitcoin’s democratic model is what can cause governments to be hesitant about engaging with the currency.
 Along with it being potentially difficult to track to whom Bitcoin is sent and how it is used, an overall lack of control of the currency is another issue when it comes to Bitcoin regulation.
 Some governments worry that a drastic shift to cryptocurrency could devalue traditional forms of currency and have a massive impact on the economy.
-Others are concerned by the ease in which money can be sent overseas, therefore removing these funds from the local economic ecosystem.
-This decentralisation worries many governments and economic bodies.

 Where is Bitcoin legal around the world?